Upcoming events

 Heating/lighting

 Almost all reptiles need heat to survive since most of them are cold blooded.
 So you leopard gecko is gonna need that heat.
 There should be 2 of your enclosures.
 One side should be 80-90 degrees F and the other cooler side should be 75-80 degrees F. The main source of heat should be a heat pad on the warmer side of the tank.
 Leopard geckos prefer the under belly heat, but heat lamps are also suitable for geckos.
-Avoid heat rock as this could burn the animal.
+Avoid heat rocks as this could burn the animal.
 Additionally a UVB lamp is optional but it is beneficial for calcium absorption.

 Hiding Places

 Geckos naturally like to hide and feel safe, so it would be essential to provide hiding places for your gecko.
 For every gecko there should be at least 3 different hiding places.
 1 should be on the cooler side, the other should be on the warmer side, then the 3rd can be placed wherever.
 Additionally find foliage for the gecko tank to create a more natural environment.
-The cool side of the tank can also be a humid side which can have a paper towel, or Vermiculite.
+The cool side of the tank can also be a humid side which can have a paper towel, or vermiculite.

 Diet